-- 3. The nearest school is found by measuring the distance from home address to school by driving distance along public highways.
-Distance is measured electronically along public highways using the post office address point of the home to the post office address point of the school.
+3. The nearest school is calculated by Lincolnshire County Council's school admissions team.
+The distance is measured by electronic means from the post office address point of the home to the post office address points of schools to identify which is the one nearest to the home address.
+The measurement is by straight line distance.

 By home we mean the address where the child lives for the majority of the school term time with a parent who has parental responsibility as defined in the Children Act 1989 or any child in the household where an adult in the household is defined as a parent for the purposes of Section 576 of the Education Act 1996.
-Where your child lives normally during the school week with more than one parent at different addresses, the home address for the purposes of school admissions will be that of the parent who lives closest, as measured by driving distance, to school.
-If you have more than one home, we will take as the home address the address where you and your child normally live for the majority of the school term time. - 4.
-The nearest address to school is found by measuring the straight-line distance from home address to the school.
-Distance is measured electronically using the post office address point of the home to the post office address point of the school.
+Where your child lives normally during the school week with more than one parent at different addresses, the home address for the purposes of school admissions will be that of the parent who lives closest, as measured by straight line distance, to school.
+If you have more than one home, we will take as the home address the address where you and your child normally live for the majority of the school term time.

+4. The nearest address to school is based on distance as calculated by the Lincolnshire County Council school admissions team from the post office address point of the home to the post office address point of the school.
+The measurement is by straight line distance.